LewisResearchGroup/ms-mint-app2/docs/install.md

 The image can be started with:

-    docker run -p 9999:9999 -it msmint/msmint:latest  -v /data/:/data/
+    docker run -p 9999:9999 -v /data/:/data/  msmint/msmint:latest Mint --data-dir /data --no-browser --host 0.0.0.0

-Then the tool is available in the browser at http://localhost:9999.
+Then the tool is available in the browser at http://localhost:8000.

 ## Installation from source
 We recommend using [conda](https://docs.anaconda.com/free/miniconda/) or [mamba](https://conda-forge.org/miniforge/) to create a virtual environment before installing `ms-mint-app`.